rajendrasatpute/healthstatsfree-tnc/index.md

 - This app is intended to be used for human health parameter records.
 - Acceptable ranges shown just for indicative purpose are generalised for Adults, and may vary person to person.
 Please consult your doctor to check your normal range.
 - This app does not show any ads.
 However, this app cannot control other advertising apps/services on the device from showing the ads.
 - This app stores data locally, and does not share data on any server.
 However, if the device is infected by some malware, the security of the data is at risk.
+- The data of this app might be cleared if the app is uninstalled, or the data is cleared from settings.
 - Developer of this app cannot be held accountable in any way for any reason.

 ### Warranty